iBCScorp is a web development company.

-One example of a site that we have done which uses WordPress, but which also uses extensive custom application development is a travel site which allowed agents to have their own profile and back end tools.
-In this case so far, rather than customizing WordPress, the customized modules where built outside of WordPress using Cake PHP.
-However as the customers budget allows for additional integration between the custom code and WordPress, it will be done.
+One example of a site that we have done which uses Wordpress, but which also uses extensive custom application development is a travel site which allowed agents to have their own profile and back end tools.
+In this case so far, rather than customizing Wordpress, the customized modules were built outside of Wordpress using Cake PHP.
+However as the customer's budget allows for additional integration between the custom code and Wordpress, it will be done.

-One downside of WordPress is performance.
+One downside of Wordpress is performance.
 For larger sites we feel that wordpress does not perform as quickly as other options.
-Also the quality of plugins varies and sometimes even though a plugin may seem to meet a clients needs, on implementation we discover that it is bugy, incompatible with browsers or clunky in some way.
+Also the quality of plugins varies and sometimes even though a plugin may seem to meet a clients needs, on implementation we discover that it is buggy, incompatible with browsers or clunky in some way.

 The Joomla Website [www.joomla.org]

 Joomla is another popular and matured product which mostly focuses on content management.
-Like WordPress, most people know the product since it has been around for a long time.
-It has a sensible flow of managing content and with some advance knowledge you can extend it for for custom needs.
+Like Wordpress, most people know the product since it has been around for a long time.
+It has a sensible flow of managing content and with some advanced knowledge you can extend it for for custom needs.

 As a developer, touching the code however, one finds that the code structure is brittle and clumsy.
 We feel Joomla doesn't have a good modular architecture.
 We also feel that compared to other systems, that Joomla is harder for the client to use and takes more time to learn.